oerc-music/meld-clients-core/README-Climb.md

 		"oa:motivatedBy": { "@id": "motivation:muzicodeTriggered" }
 	}

-* check the response status.
-	* if it's 201 (CREATED) we are done
-	* if it's 412 (PRECONDITION FAILED), the file changed before our POST got through - so repeat GET and POST steps, updating $ETag
 * When the POST gets through (i.e. 201 CREATED), the MELD-Client will:
 	* highlight the appropriate MEI elements in a colour determined based on the MC's type (choice, challenge, disklavier)
 	* create and queue a new session for the stage determined by the MC's **cue**